sjhpark/Social-Robot-Navigation-Papers-to-Review/Paper_Reviews/Socially-Aware Navigation/Survey/Evaluation of Socially-Aware Robot Navigation.md

 Three key aspects of socially-aware navigation (Kruse et al., 2013):
   * **Discomfort** - Represents the level of annoyance, stress, or danger as induced by the presence of the robot
   * **Naturalness** - Captures motion-level similarity between robots and people
-  * **Sociability** - Encapsulates how weel the robot follows the social norms expected by surrounding pedestrians
+  * **Sociability** - Encapsulates how well the robot follows the social norms expected by surrounding pedestrians

 ### 4.1.
 Navigation Performance
   * Navigation Efficiency: